geekarist/tnpr/ARCHITECTURE.md

 ### Dependencies

 The dependencies of TNPR can be represented in two ways:

-- Abstract, where each dependency is labeled in a generic way, independant of the framework: "standard library", "type-safe HTTP client"...
+- **Abstract**, where each dependency is labeled in a generic way, independant of the framework: "standard library", "type-safe HTTP client"...
-    This exact representation of the dependencies could apply to the same application not targeting Android, but instead a web browser or a desktop OS.
+    This representation of the dependencies could apply to the same application not targeting Android, but instead a web browser or a desktop OS.
-- Concrete, where each dependency is labeled specifically as the implementation that is used in TNPR: "standard libary" → `kotlin.stdlib`, "type-safe HTTP client" → `com.squareup.retrofit2`.
+- **Concrete**, where each dependency is labeled specifically as the implementation that is used in TNPR: "standard libary" → `kotlin.stdlib`, "type-safe HTTP client" → `com.squareup.retrofit2`.

 | Concrete                                 | Abstract                                 |
 |------------------------------------------|------------------------------------------|